-Occasionally, Georgia Military College will authorize students to enroll at other institutions in courses comparable to courses offered by GMC.
+Occasionally, GMC will authorize students to enroll at other institutions in courses comparable to courses offered by GMC.
 Students seeking transient status at another institution must have completed a minimum of thirty (30) quarter hours at GMC, must have a minimum GPA of 2.00, and demonstrate that the GMC course equivalent is unavailable during the quarter transient authorization is requested.
 GMC will not accept more than 35 hours of transient work.
 Transient status means that a GMC student is attending another college on a temporary basis (typically one term) and will return to GMC at the end of that term to complete their course of study.

-A student may request authorization for transient credit from the Senior Department Chair by completing the Transient Authorization form available from their Graduation Coach, Senior Department Chair or the Office of Academic Records.
+A student may request authorization for transient credit by completing the Transient Authorization form with their Graduation Coach.
 The form is very explicit in requirements and requires the student to work with the Graduation Coach throughout the process.
 GMC reserves the right to refuse credit for transient courses taken without prior authorization for such work.

-With the exception of the HOPE Scholarship Program, transient courses cannot be counted in full-time status requirements for financial aid.
+Except for the HOPE Scholarship Program, transient courses cannot be counted in full-time status requirements for financial aid.
 The cost of transient enrollment is the obligation of the student.
 GMC does require a minimum grade of "C" for all transfer credit.
-The student must request an official transcript of all transient courses be sent to Georgia Military College.
+The student must request an official transcript of all transient courses be sent to GMC.
 GMC will not post credit from other than an official transcript from the college where the work was completed.
-Upper division courses (those numbered above 299 or obviously junior/senior level classes) may only be taken in a transient status and used for credit in the BAS programs of study at Georgia Military College.
+Upper division courses (those numbered above 299 or obviously junior/senior level classes) may only be taken in a transient status and used for credit in the BAS programs of study at GMC.